Skip to main content

 The excerpts here do not support a detailed API or Webhooks checklist, so be careful with any confident, one-size-fits-all answer.
 What is supported is the need to treat operational dependencies as measurable service obligations, with response times and escalation paths written into the SLA.
 In practice, make reliability expectations explicit and reviewable rather than leaving them as informal support commitments.

-These excerpts do not provide a substantiated list of KYC, KYB, AML, or VAT failure modes, so avoid providers that hand-wave this area.
-What the sources do support is the broader reason teams adopt strategic sourcing platforms in the first place: better control, visibility, and compliance than fragmented buying.
+Avoid providers that hand-wave KYC, KYB, AML, or VAT compliance.
+Teams adopt strategic sourcing platforms in the first place for better control, visibility, and compliance than fragmented buying.
 The practical test is whether your team can see the decision points and evidence behind vendor review, not just the final status.

 Includes 2 external sources outside the trusted-domain allowlist.